 Goal example for Pinterest: “Power up SocialBee’s branding by adding bee-themed content to Pinterest.”

-Goal example for Google My Business: “Improve our local marketing efforts by sharing the latest updates on Google My business.”
+Goal example for Google Business Profile: “Improve our local marketing efforts by sharing the latest updates on Google Business Profile.”

 What Are Your Social Media Goals?